A classroom with children raising their hands and text that says "Do you need an educator guide for your children's book?"

 What are educator guides?

 Educator guides are resources that help teachers adapt literary materials for classroom use.
-These guides are typically tailored for the class’s age group and are designed to meet current curriculum standards.
+These guides are typically tailored for the class’s age group or grade level and are designed to meet current curriculum standards.
 Educator guides often include discussion questions, hands-on activities, and worksheets that teachers can print out and use.

 If you plan on reaching out to schools to schedule classroom visits, an educator guide would likely be a good fit for you.
 We all know that teachers have packed schedules, so the more time-saving resources you can provide for them, the better!